Elfweave Braid kit

-Rebeca Mojica – Artist, Instructor, and Owner
+Rebeca Mojica – Creative Guru

 Rebeca is responsible for developing new kits & instructions, designing jewelry, crunching lots of numbers, and setting goals and visions for the overall direction of the company.
 Not to mention the numerous other nuances of being a small business-owner.
 Being right- and left-brained, she loves it all!